 Token expiration

 Once a token has expired, any requests made with that token will fail.
-To prevent a method call from failing, you should check to see if a token is still valid with the TokenValid method before you use it in a request.
-In general, you should request a new token before each action or operation that you perform using Octopus API to avoid any problems with expired tokens.
+To prevent method calls from failing, you should check whether the token is still valid using one of the available validation endpoints.

 // POST https://api.maximizer.com/octopus/TokenValid